Andrew-M-Cox/Chromosome-ReAD/README.md

 <!-- MANUSCRIPT -->
 ## Manuscript
-This work has been published by BMC Bioinformatics.
+This work has been published in Bioinformatics, an Oxford Academic journal.
 Please check out [the paper](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab822/6454943) and reach out with any questions or comments!

 <!-- ABOUT THE PROJECT -->
 ## About The Project